web-push-libs/web-push/README.md

 - *userPublicKey* is the public key of the browser;
 - *payload* is the message to attach to the notification.

+## setGCMAPIKey(apiKey)

+Sets the GCM API key that the library should use in making requests to GCM endpoints (in Chromium/Google Chrome).
+- *apiKey* is your GCM API key, you can obtain it from the Google Developer Console.

 ## Projects using web-push

 - TicTacToe with offline and Push support using Service Workers - https://github.com/marco-c/tictactoe